|Nutrition Facts (per serving)|

-Using a stand mixer, or electric hand mixer, mix together the eggs, sugar, flour, and baking powder with the softened butter and margarine until completely combined.
+Using a stand mixer, or electric hand mixer, mix together the eggs, superfine sugar, and sifted flour-baking soda mixture with the softened butter and margarine until completely combined.
 The mixture should be of a soft, dropping consistency.
-If you don't have an electric mixer use a wooden spoon.
+If you don't have an electric mixer, use a wooden spoon.